elaa0505/autocreatetable/README.md

 | Markdown formatting                | Adds spaces, makes things more legible                  |
 | Form view                          | Create tables with buttons!                             |

-I've made this as a little learning exercise to play with Primer, Atom, GitHub Desktop and GitHub itself.

-I keep an up-to-date version of this on my GitHub Pages site: [**http://stevecat.github.io/table-magic/**](http://stevecat.github.io/table-magic/)